jWinman91/Haystack-GPT4All-Clone/README.md

 # Haystack-GPT4All-Clone
-I created this repo for educationally purposes.
-I build my first RAG pipeline using Haystack.
-Eventually, I found out I recreated GPT4All (but not as good).
+This repo was created for educational purposes only.
+It contains the code to my first RAG pipeline using Haystack https://haystack.deepset.ai/.
+Eventually, I found out I recreated GPT4All (but worse performance).

+There is also a frontend repository that fits to this backend code: https://github.com/jWinman91/Haystack-GPT4All-Clone-Frontend